-Databases management systems are a crucial part of most large-scale industry and open-source systems.
+Databases management systems are a crucial part of most large-scale industry and opensource systems.
 This course provides comprehensive coverage of issues associated with database system development and an in-depth examination of structures and techniques used in contemporary database management systems (DBMSs).
 Students will learn about the inner workings of these exciting systems: Which algorithms are used?
 What are typical architectures used to build a system as complex as a DBMS?
 What are implementation strategies?
 These questions and more will be answered during the course.
-The course is highly applied, emphasizing practical skills and habits through series programming a of assignments during which students will develop their own tiny DBMS like engine.
-We will cover the most important aspects/components of a DBMS: storage and buffer management, indexing, auerv optimization, execution, query and concurrency control and recovery.
+The course is highly applied, emphasizing practical skills and habits through series programming а of assignments during which students will develop their own tiny DBMS like engine.
+We will cover the most important aspects/components of a DBMS: storage and management, indexing, buffer auerv execution, optimization, query and concurrency control and recovery.